English land law: Real property

 The third main feature of the English law of real property is that "real" property (or "realty") means land, and the things that goes with it, alone.
 This is classified as different from movables or other types of "personal" property (or "personalty").
 The distinction matters mainly to define the scope of the subject matter, because there are different registration requirements, taxes, and other regulations for land's use.
 The technical definition of "land" encompasses slightly more than in the word's common use.
 Under the Law of Property Act 1925, section 205(1)(ix) says land means "land of any tenure, mines and minerals, whether or not held apart from the surface, buildings or parts of buildings (whether the division is horizontal, vertical or made in any other way) and other hereditaments; also a manor, advowson, and a rent and other incorporeal hereditaments, and an easement, right, privilege or benefit in, over, or derived from land..."
 This cumbersome definition indicates two general ideas.
 First, land includes physical things attached to it (e.g. buildings and "hereditaments") and, second, intangible rights (like an easement, a right of way).
 Perhaps in aspiration of appearing scientific, lawyers have become accustomed to describing property in land as being "four dimensional".
 The two dimensional area of land surface, bounded by a fence, is complemented by rights over all buildings and "fixtures".
 This becomes most relevant in disputes after a contract to sell land, when a buyer alleges a thing was included in a sale, but a contract was silent on the specifics.
 In Holland v Hodgson Blackburn J held that looms installed in a factory formed part of the land.
 Objects resting on the ground and "attached" only by gravity will not normally be part of the land, although it could be that the parties "intended" something different, or rather what the parties' reasonable expectations were.
 Easily removable things, like carpets and curtains, or houseboats, will not be land, but less easily removed things, like taps and plugs are.
 In the third dimension, as section 205(1)(ix) points out, mines and sub-surface things, belong to the surface owner, and up to a general limit of 500 feet, the landowner will have a right to the atmosphere above his land as well.
 Public policy sets the limit in both cases, so since the 16th century Case of Mines the Crown has a claim to valuable minerals or natural resources that are discovered, as well as valuable treasure.
-In the other direction, aircraft or satellites that are sufficiently high are not considered to trespass, or infringe an owner's right to peaceful enjoyment.
+And in the other direction, aircraft or satellites that are sufficiently high are not considered to trespass, or infringe an owner's right to peaceful enjoyment.
 The fourth dimension of land to an English property lawyer, is time.
 Since 1925 English law recognises two "estates" in land, or kinds of ownership interest: the "fee simple", which is a right to use for an unlimited time, and a "lease", which is an interest for a fixed period of time.
 In all situations, however, use of the land is constrained by agreements or binding rights with neighbours, and the requirements of the local council and government.